What's the Best Way to Pay Off Student Loans?

 Federal student loans offer various repayment plans that can work with many career paths, income situations and long-term financial goals.

-Standard repayment plans offer fixed payments over a fixed term.
-Although the payments under this plan might be higher than other plans, you'll save more in interest because of the shorter repayment term.
-Your payments will depend on the amount you borrowed and the term is fixed at 10 years, except for specific types of federal consolidation loans.
+- Standard repayment: Although the payments under this plan might be higher than other plans, you'll save more in interest because of the shorter repayment term and the fact that there are fixed payments over a fixed term—usually 10 years.

-With each of these repayment plans, borrowers are required to make payments for a maximum of 20 to 25 years, depending on the program.
-After this time, any outstanding balance is forgiven, but borrowers will have to pay income tax on the forgiven loan amount.
-There are four types of income-based repayment plans:
+- Income-based repayment: With this type of repayment plan, you’re required to make payments for a maximum of 20 to 25 years, depending on whether you choose a pay-as-you-earn or income-contingent type of plan.
+After this time, any outstanding balance is forgiven, but you’ll have to pay income tax on the forgiven loan amount.

 Ask about employer matching